Rudxain/bin-mean.rs/README.md

 > [!warning]
 > This is an unimplemented and experimental crate!

-This is a specialized algorithm.
-It requires the list to be sorted.
-The number of unique values should be (at most) `log(len)` for sum-like fns (addition, bitwise XOR, arithmetic-mean), and `len / 2` for geometric-mean (or any other expensive reduction).
-This is just for the overhead to be worthwhile.
+This is a specialized algorithm: It requires the list to be sorted.

+For the overhead to be worthwhile, the number of unique values should be (at most) `log(len)` (maybe `√len`?) for sum-like fns (addition, bitwise XOR, arithmetic-mean), and `len / 2` for geometric-mean (or any other expensive reduction).

 The algorithm exploits the following lemmas (theorems?):
 - `a + a = 2a`, `a + a + a ... = n*a`